churc/MajorStudio1/index.md

-### **Spatial Contexts Project** [Who's in this room by gender?](https://churc.github.io/MajorStudio1/SpatialContexts/spatial/index.html) If you were a woman - a man - would your work be in this collection?
+### **Spatial Contexts Project:** [Who's in this room by gender?](https://churc.github.io/MajorStudio1/SpatialContexts/spatial/index.html) If you were a woman - a man - would your work be in this collection?

 ![who's in this room by gender](SpatialContexts/museum_intRev2_final_24.png)